MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 Our web/ebook and [PDF][] exports are all driven by HTML+CSS.
 XML outputs have no styling.

   [PDF]: http://pressbooks.com/prince        "Note: we use the non-free software Prince XML for PDF export."

+  Mobiapp121 is developing a free alternative which will be added to this repository as soon as possible.

 Important!